Los Angeles River Ride Frequently Asked Questions

 15 Mile Family Ride - Fast paced riders will complete the 15 miles in less than 1-1/2 hours.
 Families with kids (and those of us who enjoy a leisurely bike cruise) should expect a 2-3 hour ride.

-Kids' - The kids' ride takes 10-20 minutes.
+Kids' - The kids' ride will take from 30-60 minutes depending on the abilities of each child.
 Stay to enjoy the festivities.

 What is the River Ride course like?
 Is the River Ride all on bike path or do I have to ride on city streets?

-Century and 70 Mile Rides - The Park to Playa to Park travels approximately 4 miles along the LA River Bike Path, then detours onto Riverside Drive.
+Century and 70 Mile Rides - The Park to Playa to Park travels approximately 7.5 miles along the LA River Bike Path, then exits onto Riverside Drive.
 The route then goes 9 miles on city streets through downtown Los Angeles and the City of Vernon, where riders enter the South County River Bike Trail.
 The route continues approximately 18 miles - from Vernon to Long Beach on the County Bike Trail and the LARIO Trail to Long Beach.
-From the end of the LARIO, riders travel approximately 1 mile to the turn-around point and rest stop in Long Beach.
+From the end of the LARIO, riders travel approximately .5 mile to the turn-around point and rest stop in Long Beach.

 Percentages are as follows: